therealpeterhua/Cortex/README.md

 CONGRATS YOU'VE FOUND ME!

 This library implements 3 popular prediction / classification techniques.
-Specifically, it implements a neural network, and logistic and linear regression.
+Specifically, it implements a neural network, and logistic and linear regression, using no external libraries.

 Performs batch gradient descent across all techniques, and employs sigmoid activation for the NN and logistic reg.